ryan4yin/thiscute.world/content/posts/2018/Q1/how-java-handles-chinese/index.md

 encode 为特定字符集的 byte 类型。

 > Encoding pertains mostly to files and transfers.
 Once loaded into a Python string, text
-> in memory has no notion of an “encoding,” and is simply a sequence of Unicode characters
+> in memory has no notion of an 「encoding,」 and is simply a sequence of Unicode
-> (a.k.a. code points) stored generically.
+> characters (a.k.a. code points) stored generically.

                                                                                     -- Learning Python 5th